 Dementia is not a specific disease.
 It comprises of wide range of symptoms that are associated with loss of memory or a decline in mental ability that can be severely interfering with daily activities in life.
-Memory loss is the best way of understanding dementia.
+Memory loss is the best way of understanding the problem.
 One of the most common types of dementia is the Alzheimer’s.
 Alzheimer’s disease accounts for 60 to 80% of cases.
-The other prevalent form of dementia that affects a person soon after a stroke is the vascular dementia.
+The other prevalent form that affects a person soon after a stroke is a vascular dementia.
 Thyroid problems and vitamin deficiencies are few of the common conditions that can cause symptoms of dementia.

 Symptoms of dementia

 There are many symptoms that can cause dementia in a person.
-At least two among the following mental functions in a person can be considered to having dementia.
+At least two of the following mental functions in a person can be considered for the issue.

 - Memory loss

 - Lack of concentration